 My research is all about finding ways for myself and others to create strong, socially constructive work using whatever tools at hand.
 As my students are mostly young digital natives, there are specific issues I must untangle and conquer in the classroom.
 In order to get them to loosen up as much as I need to, I use altruism and compassionate research as a means to carry them farther into the new than they ever thought they could go.
 The samples below show some of the work and presentations I have done in order to test, discuss, and promote my work among my peers.

 Altruistism as Your Medium: Printmaking

 I have a workshop wherein I teach students to come together, come up with a cause for which they can show support, then design and print a simple protest/support poster using screen printing.
-The premise developed to being more about creating a poster that would help encourage the change you hope to make in the world.
+The premise became more about creating a poster that would help encourage the change you hope to make in the world.
 I have found that when I ask my students to think of others, they can learn techniques so much more easily: we are naturally pretty decent and want to do right by the world.
 What better way to learn a new way to create?

 I have presented this research as workshops at California State University at Northridge and the Pyramid Atlantic Arts Center.
 One added benefit is that i get to teach artists how to work in a team to get a project done, which is a skill I find is never touched on in art school.